cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 - [ ] Improve user experience by moving completed to-do items to the bottom of the page
 - [ ] Improve responsive layout
 - [ ] Add animations for funsies
+- [ ] Add user authentication using Firebase authentication

+## Known Bugs

+- Mobile responsiveness is incomplete
+- "Completed" Todo state could be better designed
+- Trash can emoji gets too small on mobile screens

 ---

 ## TypeScript

-Learning TypeSc was a really easy switch, actually!
+Learning TypeScript was an easy switch, actually!
 The installation of TypeScript went smoothly.
 Typing all variables and compiling my code forced me to get super clean about my coding choices.
 I will likely use TypeScript for all my future assignments.

 ## Struggles with Firebase